ovh/docs/pages/platform/ai-training/10_HOWTO_submit_job/guide.en-sg.md

 ![image](images/03_users_menu.png){.thumbnail}

 Create a new [user](../users) and specify the required roles.
-Two roles are used within **AI Training**
+Two roles are used within **AI Training**:

 -   AI Training Operator: Grants access to **AI Training**
--   Objectstore Operator: Grants read/write access to the OVHcloud Object Storage, required to use **data** synchronization features.
+-   Objectstore Operator: Grants read/write access to the OVHcloud Object Storage, required to use **data** synchronisation features.

 It is recommended to assign both roles.